umitkacar/biocode/docs/contributing/CONTRIBUTING.md

 # Contributing to BioCode

-First off, thank you for considering contributing to BioCode!
-It's people like you that make BioCode such a great tool.
+## Important Notice

+BioCode is proprietary software owned by **Umit Kacar, PhD**.
+All rights reserved.

+### Contribution Policy

+While we appreciate interest in the BioCode project, please note:

+1. **Commercial Use**: Any commercial use requires explicit written permission from Umit Kacar, PhD.
+2. **Academic/Research Use**: May be permitted with prior written approval.
+3. **Contributions**: By submitting contributions, you agree to transfer all rights to Umit Kacar, PhD.

+For licensing inquiries or permission requests, please contact the copyright holder.

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
-By participating, you are expected to uphold this code.
+By participating, you are expected to uphold this code and respect the proprietary nature of this software.

 ## How Can I Contribute?